dancancro/great-big-example-application/README.md

 * NotesComponent + NotesServiceHttpOnly - This is not a reccomended aproach but illustrates the start of the approach of taking the data service and state management out of the component into a dedicated service.
 * NotesComponent + NotesServiceServerFirstOnAdd - A practical and robust implementation utilising store + DataService.
 Usable in most 'real world' appliations where the server is the source of uniqueness.
 * NotesComponent + NotesServiceStoreFirstOnAdd - A practical and robust implementation using client generated uuid's
+* NotesComponent + @ngrx/effects + NotesEffectsService + NotesServiceStoreOnly - An elegant implementation that uses @ngrx/effects.
+NotesEffectsService is the service with the effects coded on it and does all of the orchestration of async backend calls with the NotesDataService.
+NotesServiceStoreOnly is a clean store-only service implementation.

 ## Adding Items
 I did a lot of thinking about the best way to Add items and tried a lot of approaches.